 Chirkov, V.I.
 (2006).
 Multiculturalism and human nature: A psychological view.
 In Dawn Zinga (Ed).
 Navigating Multiculturalism: Negotiating Change (pp.33-57).
 Cambridge Scholars Press.

 Selected Articles in the Refereed Journals

-Chirkov, V.I. & Knorre, B. (submitted for publication) The Russian Orthodoxy on the nature of people, their motivation, autonomy, and virtuous lives: Is it an authoritarian or humanistic religion?
+Chirkov, V.I. & Knorre, B. (accepted for publication) Russian Orthodoxy and human motivation: The categories of ‘sin’, ‘humility’, and ‘obedience’ in the context of human agency and autonomy.
 Journal of Psychology and Christianity

 Chirkov, V.I.
 (2011).
 Human psychological autonomy: Reflections on the debates about its understanding in modern psychology.
 Social and Personality Psychology Compass, 5(9), 609-620.